AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/elasticsearch.md

 ![Active Primary Shards](../../assets/tools/active-primary-shards.jpg)

-The [!UICONTROL **Active Primary Shards**] frame will show differing numbers depending on the number of active primary shards for the selected account’s [!UICONTROL Elasticsearch] service.
+The **[!UICONTROL Active Primary Shards]** frame will show differing numbers depending on the number of active primary shards for the selected account’s [!DNL Elasticsearch] service.

 From [!UICONTROL Elasticsearch]: The definitive Guide [2.x]: